Special Education 3–5 Years

 Monday to Friday, 8:00 a.m. to 4:30 p.m.

 For more information, contact:

-Gary Smith, IDEA 619 coordinator
+Gary Smith, Director of IDEA Preschool

 *The Tennessee Library for the Blind & Physically Handicapped provides books and magazines in audio and braille formats for children who have a physical disability which makes it difficult for them to read standard print.
 Qualifying disabilities include: blindness, low vision, manual dexterity problems which prevent holding a book and/or turning pages and reading disabilities.

 On the 3rd Friday of every month, the Tennessee Library for the Blind will be holding call in Storytime for young and young at heart patrons!
 To be a part of this program you need only call the Library for the Blind and Physically Handicapped and sign up to receive the monthly Story Envelope.
 Included in this envelope are special craft items, the phone number to call in on, and a set of instructions for a family craft to help keep the story time magic going!
 On the day of, all you need to do is call in and a Storytime Leader will talk your child through the crafts and read a story to go along with the theme for that month.
 To sign up for the mailing list or to ask more questions, contact Erin Savage at (800)342-3308 or by emailing firstname.lastname@example.org